n4m4g/LinuxTips/README.md

 ### cuda

-if you are going to install using the deb installer (which is what was installing 387 driver etc.) then you could just do:
+if you are going to install using the deb installer then you could just do:

 ```
 sudo apt-get install cuda-toolkit-X-Y